What is longitudinal research? Driving dynamic business insights

 Key benefits of longitudinal research

 For businesses, leveraging longitudinal research offers a strategic advantage by providing dynamic insights that single-point-in-time studies cannot.
+Longitudinal studies extend back to the 17th century, demonstrating a long-standing significance in research methods that continue to provide value today.

 When to initiate longitudinal research